rlangc/Developing-Performance-Goals-and-Standards/README.md

   </tr>
 </table>

-FINAL VALIDATION: The Goals and associated Standards must then be reviewed against the SMART criteria to ensure they are reasonable, fair, and easily understood.
+The Goals and associated standards must then be reviewed against the SMART criteria to ensure they are reasonable, fair, and easily understood.

 <h2></h2>
 <p align="center">